 The statistics are alarming and on the rise.
-And things are only looking to get worse.
-The children are the victims in all of this.
-The drug busts, the neglect charges, the overdoses that you hear about on the news all have one thing in common, children that did not ask to be placed in the situation.
-They are removed from their home and placed, in many cases, with a family they know nothing about.
+There are over 600,000 children in the foster care system in the United States.
+The drug busts, the neglect charges, and the overdoses that you hear about on the news all have one thing in common, children that did not ask to be placed in the situation.
+They are removed from their home and placed, in many cases, with a foster family they know nothing about.
 Thanks to all the negative stories the news and TV shows share about foster care, they are terrified what the foster family may do to them.
 Will it be worse than what was going on in their home?
 Will they feed us?
 Will they hurt us?
 All questions as a foster mom I have dealt with in those very critical first hours after a new placement arrived in our home.
 You have to prepare yourself not only for the mental abuse but also the physical abuse ( which may be visible) they have faced.
 It’s not easy.
 In fact sometimes it’s down right hard.
 But if we don’t open our hearts and our homes for these precious children who will?
 God wants us to be His hands and feet what better way than to help His children when they need us the most.

 It takes time.
 It takes patience.
 It takes love.
 It takes Jesus.
 It takes smiles and giggles.
 It takes funny voices to get them to eat.
 It takes prayer.
 It takes support from your family.
 It takes a team of people; their caseworkers, a judge, a GAL, a visitation supervisor, the birth parents, and yes the foster parents all working together for what’s best for the child.
 The trauma they have witnessed and or suffered will not go away over night if it goes away at all.
 Every case will be different so what worked for “Billy” may not work for “Zac” it will take everyone working together to help them overcome and start moving forward.

 I’m not going to lie the day the girls were transferred was one of the hardest days in my life.
 But I am grateful.
-Their now mom (aunt and uncle were able to adopt them 😊) and I are friends.
+Their forever mom (their aunt and uncle were able to adopt them 😊) and I are now friends.
 And thanks to the wonderful world of social media I get to see the girls.
 And they are growing up to be beautiful young ladies.
 There is not a day that goes by that I don’t pass this picture in our hallway and smile.
 Maybe one day when they are old enough to understand we will get to see them in person.
 What I would give to hold them one more time and tell them I love them.
 I did not understand it then but God did not intended for them to be ours forever but just for a season.
-I am thankful, for it what a beautiful season it was.
+I am thankful, for it was a beautiful season.

 And I meant it.
 I still talk to them, again through social media.
+Parenting turned out to be to much for the young mom, it happens, but the aunt stepped up and is now baby girls forever momma.
+She is so lucky to have such a strong woman in her life.
 She is getting so big and learning to do so many new things.
-JR still asks about her all the time.
+Our JR still asks about her all the time.
 Foster care changes the lives of all involved.

-We have had several other girls and many boys in care as well, but for now their families are not ready to share their stories.
+We have had several other girls and many boys in care over the years.
+Over 25 little loves have been part of our home and hearts since we started fostering in 2010.
+They were loved just as much but for now their families are not ready to share their stories.
 And that’s ok.
 I still get to see them and I know that even in the darkest of times God makes all things beautiful.
 Foster care is not about stealing someone’s kid away or taking in kids to make a quick buck.
 For those of us that foster we know what it’s really about.
 It’s about opening your heart to a child knowing it could get broken.
-It’s about working together with people we may not like for the good of the child.
+It’s about working together with people we may not like for what’s best for the child.
 It’s about loving that child with all you have and possibly not getting any love back.
 It’s about comforting them after a nightmare and then cleaning up pee or poop from the floor or bed because the fear scared them to the core.
 It’s about being there for them in every possible way.
 It’s about loving them just as God loves us.
 Foster care is selflessness love.

 From our beautiful chaos to yours do you have room to open your heart to a child in need?
 I promise you it may not be the easiest but it will be the best decision you ever make.